 Although the menu is not ALL Armenian (there are hints of Russian cuisine, too), they do serve a number of traditional Armenian dishes.

 Artak, our server, is the son of owners Vardan and Gayenne Vardanyan.
 Artak is well-trained, personable, and frankly, adorable!
 His mom and dad work diligently to prepare delicious food for their guests.

-chose specific ones which we felt represented the Armenian-side of their
+We wanted to try just about everything on the menu, but chose specific ones which we felt represented the Armenian-side of their offerings.

 Our meal began with the Ararat salad, slices of basturma, and